Hiking the Fisherman's Trail - Everything you need to know

 Which direction should you hike?

-Getting to the trailhead is straightforward.
+Getting to the trail is straightforward.
 Rede Expressos runs daily buses from Lisbon to Porto Covo; you can book online.
 If you fly into Lisbon, allow a day or half-day to reach Porto Covo (a short metro ride and about two hours by bus).
-At the finish, Lagos has good public transport links - buses to Lisbon and to Faro (and Faro airport).
+At the finish point of Lagos has good public transport links - buses to Lisbon and to Faro (and Faro airport).
 The trail is point-to-point, so you'll need a shuttle, bus, or taxi at one end or the other; plan this when you do your hiking route planning.
 Given the excellent transport links I would not advice renting a car.
+Read here for more details on how to get to the trail.

 Best time of year to hike